-Many mothers have found themselves dreading the next breastfeed because of pain.
+Many mothers dread the next breastfeed because of breast or nipple pain.

-The good news is most women can overcome painful breastfeeding and get back to enjoying the experience.
+The good news is most women can overcome painful breastfeeding.

 When Breastfeeding Hurts – 10 Causes of Painful Breastfeeding

 In most cases, the best way to figure out why you experiencing pain is to work with someone who’s skilled in breastfeeding support.

 It might also be helpful to have some idea of what you might be dealing with.

 Here are 10 causes of painful breastfeeding:

 A baby who isn’t positioned well at the breast can’t attach deeply.